Clifford Curry: Early life and career

-Curry was born on November 3, 1936 in the Bearden neighborhood of Knoxville, Tennessee.
+Curry was born on November 3, 1936, in the Bearden neighborhood of Knoxville, Tennessee.

 Curry's career began in high school and he was a member of several groups, including The Echoes, The Five Pennies (for whom he wrote a 1956 release, "Mr. Moon"), Hollyhocks (1957), and the Bubba Suggs Band (1957–1964).
 As Sweet Clifford he recorded for the Nashville-based Excello Records label, before beginning work with the Fabulous Six and the Contenders.
-In 1967, he had a hit on the US R&B chart with "She Shot A Hole In My Soul", which was written by Mac Gayden and performed by Mac and his bandmates Kenny Buttrey and Norbert Putnam.
-They did the song just like the demo Mac had produced.
+In 1967, he had a hit on the US R&B chart with "She Shot A Hole In My Soul", which Buzz Cason produced.
+The song was written by Mac Gayden and performed by Gayden and his bandmates Kenny Buttrey and Norbert Putnam.

-Despite its commercial failure at the time, his 1968 single "I Can't Get A Hold Of Myself" became a huge Northern Soul anthem from the start of the scene, being played extensively at the Twisted Wheel and Wigan Casino.
+Despite its commercial failure at the time, his 1968 single "I Can't Get A Hold Of Myself" became a Northern soul anthem from the start of that scene, being played extensively at the Twisted Wheel Club and Wigan Casino.